Date of publication: May 2011

-For providers who are registered during the course of the CPD year, their obligation to undertake CPD will be on a pro rata basis.
-The amount of units will be calculated from the 1st of the month immediately succeeding the month they obtained initial registration.
-The obligation will be one-twelfth of the yearly requirement for each month.Top of page
+For providers who are registered during the course of the CPD year, their obligation to undertake CPD is on a pro rata basis.
+The amount of units is calculated from the 1st of the month immediately succeeding the month they obtained initial registration.
+The obligation is one-twelfth of the yearly requirement for each month.Top of page

-Q: What type of activities will be covered under the new CPD requirements?
+Q: What type of activities are covered under the CPD requirements?

-A: For the purposes of accessing Medicare items, the CPD will only cover training for delivering evidence based therapies as outlined in the MBS book.
+A: For the purposes of accessing Medicare items, the CPD only covers training for delivering evidence based therapies as outlined in the MBS book.

 In addition to CPD activities to enable delivery of the FPS treatments listed under Medicare, it is important that practitioners have the required skills to undertake a full assessment of a patient in order to form a diagnosis and commence treatment planning.
-Therefore, CPD in these clinical skills will also count towards the minimum CPD requirements.
-Relevant training in psychopathology of these disorders will also count towards CPD requirements.
+Therefore, CPD in these clinical skills also counts towards the minimum CPD requirements.
+Relevant training in psychopathology of these disorders also counts towards CPD requirements.